iweir/metaRMST/README.md

-# MVMA_RMST
+# metaRMST
-R functions for multivariate meta-analysis of RMSTD
+An R package for meta-analysis of RMSTD